So, you’ve made the choice to design a custom PCB for your design. Instead of buying off the shelf electronics.. but what’s next?

 In short, your need for a custom PCB design will depend on your project’s budget and complexity, plus your commitment to quality.

-To determine whether your volume merits the cost of a custom printed circuit board, work with an ECM who can provide in-depth benefit comparisons and cost calculations for your review.
+To determine whether your volume merits the cost of a custom printed circuit board, work with an ECM that can provide in-depth benefit comparisons and cost calculations for your review.